 When technology is embraced in the trucking industry, accidents may be reduced and insurance rates will follow.
 While cameras are becoming more common among truckers, soon even more tech will be utilized throughout the industry.
 It is expected that in the coming years, companies will be able to monitor driver fatigue, heart rate and other health metrics.
 All in the name of safety.

-For now, one of the smartest things a trucker can do to ensure their safety is to make sure they have adequate commercial roadside assistance.
+For now, one of the smartest things a trucker can do to ensure their safety is to make sure they have an adequate commercial roadside assistance plan.
 If you need more information about this important service, reach out to Encore Protection.
 We can help you choose the right coverage for your unique driving situation.